nir9/abc/README.md

 The library is incomplete but has some of the most important functions.

-I have only tested the compiler on an x86\_64 gentoo system.
+I have tested the compiler on a x86\_64 Debian system.